AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/participate-in-a-breakout-session.md

 ---
 title: Participate in a breakout room as a learner
-description: Learn what to expect as a learner during a Live Hub breakout session, including joining your room, viewing instructions, collaborating with your group, asking your Instructor for help, and viewing your room report.
+description: Learn what to expect as a learner during a Live Hub breakout session, including joining your room, viewing instructions, collaborating with your group, asking your Instructor for help, and viewing your room summary.
 ---

 # Participate in a breakout session

 During a Live Hub session, your Instructor can split the session into smaller breakout rooms for focused discussion and hands-on activities.

 When a breakout session starts, you are automatically moved to your assigned room, where you can collaborate with your group, follow the activity instructions, and ask for help when you need it.
-After the session ends, you can also view an AI-generated report summarizing your room's discussion.
+After the session ends, you can view an AI-generated summary of the discussion that took place in your breakout room.
 This guide walks through what to expect and what you can do as a Learner during a breakout session.

 ## Join your breakout room